 76% of marketers use inbound marketing approach as their primary strategy.

 Inbound Marketing VS Outbound Marketing

-Inbound marketing strategies center around a scalable and repeatable playbook for leveraging the inbound marketing best practices to attract the interest of ideal buyers to your website, convert website traffic into leads, and ultimately, nurture those leads into customers.
+Inbound marketing ideas and B2B marketing strategies center around a scalable and repeatable playbook for leveraging the inbound marketing best practices to attract the interest of ideal buyers to your website, convert website traffic into leads, and ultimately, nurture those leads into customers.

 68% of B2B customers prefer to research independently online.

 While some types of businesses continue to find marketing success with outbound marketing, the inbound marketing ROI continues to diminish.
 It has not fallen far enough, however, for everyone to completely give up on the old-fashioned methods, such as television ads and cold calling.